Proskauer’s 16th Annual Trick or Treat Seminar was held on Monday, October 31, 2011.

 Login with your existing user name and password.

-please select the “New Student Registration” button to create a new account.
+If you do not have a user name and password, please select the “New Student Registration” button to create a new account.
 You will need to enter the Proskauer Company Code: 9736529.

 Select the “Catalog” tab at the top of the page.
 Select the “Enroll” button to the right of the course titled “Trick or Treat Seminar 10-31-11.”